sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_02_analyze_document_code.md

     For example, enter the following prompt in the Chat view:

     ```plaintext
-    @workspace Explain how the data access classes work
+    @workspace /explain Explain how the data access classes work
     ```

-1. Take a couple minutes to review the response.
+1. Take a couple minutes to read through the response.

-    You should see a response that includes information similar to the following description:

-    ```markdown
-    The `JsonData` class in `JsonData.cs` is responsible for managing the loading and saving of data from JSON files.
-It handles various entities such as `Author`, `Book`, `BookItem`, Patron`, and `Loan`.
-The class uses the `IConfiguration` interface to read file paths from the configuration settings, ensuring that the correct JSON files are loaded.

-    The constructor of the `JsonData` class initializes the file paths for each entity by reading from the configuration section "JsonPaths".
-If the paths are not specified in the configuration, it defaults to specific paths within a "Json" directory.

-    The `EnsureDataLoaded` method checks if the data is already loaded and, if not, calls the `LoadData` method to load the data from the JSON files.
-The `LoadData` method reads the JSON files and deserializes them into the respective lists of entities.

-    The `SaveLoans` and `SavePatrons` methods handle saving the loan and patron data back to the JSON files.
-These methods ensure that only a subset of properties is saved, maintaining data integrity and consistency.

-    The class also provides methods to populate entities with related data.
-For example, `GetPopulatedPatrons` and `GetPopulatedPatron` methods populate patron entities with their associated loans.
-Similarly, `GetPopulatedLoan` and `GetPopulatedBookItem` methods populate loan and book item entities with their related data.

-    The `LoadJson` and `SaveJson` methods are utility methods for reading from and writing to JSON files.
-They use the `JsonSerializer` class to handle the serialization and deserialization processes.

-    Overall, the `JsonData` class serves as a central point for managing the persistence of data in JSON format, ensuring that the application can load, save, and manipulate data efficiently.
-    ```
+    You should see a response that describes each of the data access classes (**JsonData**, **JsonLoanRepository**, and **JsonPatronRepository**) and how they work together to manage data access in the application.
+Key methods, such as **LoadData**, **SaveLoans**, and **SavePatrons**, should be mentioned in the response.

-1. Take a couple minutes to examine the JSON data files that are used to simulate library records.
+1. Take a minute to examine the JSON data files that are used to simulate library records.

     The JSON data files are located in the **src/Library.Console/Json** folder.